mmcg/tsla-grid-sim/tsla-grid.md

 We'll describe the simulation [below](#Simulation), but for now you should know that:

+* We use the EIA data from 2019 onwards.
 * `NG: WND` means "net generation - wind" (these names come from the data files).
 The non-fossil generation types are `WND`, `SUN`, `NUC` and `WAT` (the last includes both hydroelectric and pumped storage).